ahmedkmadani/Load-testing-locust/README.md

 ```
 http://0.0.0.0:8089/
 ```
-Check the repo to find the test code or check their offical page for more information https://locust.io/  and docs on http://docs.locust.io/en/stable/
+Check the repo to find the test code or check their official page for more information https://locust.io/  and docs on http://docs.locust.io/en/stable/